msemtd/CheeseBoard_Software/README.md

 The CheeseBoard library and examples use the Mutila library for various functions and classes.
 To avoid confusion, I'll mention a few here which you may notice in the examples:

 0. The CheeseBoard library and examples are still under development at time of writing.
-Some of the code is a bit ugly and/or incomplete.
+Some of the code is a bit ugly and/or incomplete

 1. The macros DB, DBLN abd DBF act like Serial.print, Serial.println and Serial.printf respectively.
 These only produce output if DEBUG is defined, allowing quick enabling / disabling of debugging output on serial when building with the Makefile.
 To enable debugging output from the IDE, simply add this line at the top of your sketch:

 ```cpp
 #define DEBUG 1